George Wang (producer): Commercials & music videos

-Film & television
+Film and television

 In 2012, Wang began his transition to television as the producer of the TV show Mashbox on Myx TV, with Teddy Zee serving as Executive Producer.
 In 2013, Mashbox was nominated for a NAMIC Visions Award (National Association for Multi-ethnicity in Communications), in the category of “Digital Media – Long Form”.

 Wang followed Mashbox as the Supervising Producer for Season 3 of Short Notice, a TV series on Mnet America, a subsidiary of Korean giant CJ Entertainment.

 Wang also produced two episodes in Taiwan for Asia’s Got Talent (Season 1) in 2015 for FremantleMedia Asia.

 In 2015, Wang worked on his first feature, The Jade Pendant (2017), starring Godfrey Gao and Clara Lee, as an Associate Producer.
 He followed in 2017 with his second feature, Snakehead (2021), starring Sung Kang and Shuya Chang, directed by Evan Jackson Leong, shot on location in Taiwan.

 Wang is currently developing narrative content for feature film, television, and OTT.